EdwinRodger/MyMangaDataBase/README.md

 - [ ] Export [~~MMDB~~, MAL, AniList and Kitsu]
 - [x] FOSS
 - [ ] Import [~~MMDB~~, MAL, AniList and Kitsu]
+- [ ] Cross Platform Support (Currently works only on Windows)
 - [x] Responsive UI
 - [x] Sorting Mangas

 ## How To Use

-- Install [python](https://www.python.org/downloads/release/python-3108/) for your respective OS
+- Install [python](https://www.python.org/downloads/release/python-3108/) for Windows OS (Currently unsupported for Mac and Linux systems)
 - Install source code from latest [release](https://github.com/EdwinRodger/MyMangaDataBase/releases/latest)
 - Extract the files from the zip folder
 - To run MMDB, Simply run `app_runner.py` file
-- This will install pipenv package and automatically install other required packages.
+- This will automatically install pipenv and other required packages.
 - MyMangaDataBase will open on your default browser.

 ## Want to Contribute?